binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 I see this as an indirect risk to the asset of [web application ownership](#web-applications-asset-identification-ownership).
 The same sections in the VPS and Network chapters may also be worth reading if you have not already as there is crossover.

-Not being able to introspect your applications at any given time or being able to know how the health status is, is not a comfortable place to be in and there is no reason you should be there.
+Not being able to introspect your application at any given time or being able to know how the health status is, is not a comfortable place to be in and there is no reason you should be there.

 #### Insufficient Logging and Monitoring